For the replacement of one or many missing teeth, dental implants can provide a number of benefits over bridges including:

 - Ideal for cases where bone loss has already occurred: Dental implants require healthy bone to anchor to.
 While there are methods of restoring lost bone, they can be very costly and painful.
 Bridges provide a more economical alternative.

 When you visit us, Dr. Skoulas will carefully examine your situation and discuss your options with you.
-Together, we can determine which method of treatment will provide the best possible results.
+Together, we can determine which method of treatment will provide the results you desire.

 Don’t just live with missing teeth.
 Let San Francisco dentist Dr. Antigone Skoulas help you get your smile back!
 Contact us to schedule your appointment today.